Triage in screening for colorectal cancer

-Hence, we now experience waiting times for colonoscopy in our treatment
+Hence, in our treatment plans we now experience waiting times for colonoscopy

-The total need for colonoscopies, currently, exceeds the total Danish investigation capacity.
+Countrywide, the total need for colonoscopies, currently, exceeds the total investigation capacity.

-A need that increases further as the screening range, from 2018,
+A need that increases further the screening interval, from 2018,

-will be reduced from the previous 4 years to 2 years.
+was reduced from the initially 4 years to 2 years.

 Threshold limit value (cut-off)